wobkobi/wplace/README.md

 - `--limit [K]` Limit the working palette for this image.

   - Use `--limit` with no number to auto-pick a good K from the image.
-  - Use `--limit K` to hard-cap to K colors (minimum 2).
+  - Use `--limit K` to hard-cap to K colours (minimum 2).
 Works in both modes.

 - `--jobs N` Number of input files to process in parallel.
 Default `2`.

 - `--workers N` Internal worker threads for heavy steps.
 Default is your CPU count.

-- `--debug` Print detailed mapping stats and a per-color usage report.
+- `--debug` Print detailed mapping stats and a per-colour usage report.

 Examples: